 Rebecca graduated from Western Michigan University in 2013 with her Master's Degree in Occupational Therapy.
 She is board certified by NBCOT, is a member of AOTA, and is licensed by the state of Michigan.
 Since graduating, she has worked in the Kalamazoo area and beyond.
 She has extensive experience with both pediatric and adult populations, having worked in hospitals, outpatient clinics, and internationally with a non-profit in the Dominican Republic.
 She has also worked with children's wellness programs in the community, starting an adaptive fitness program and running a youth fitness program at a local gym.
 She collaborates immensely with WMU through research, supervision of clinical students, and support from other pediatric therapists to ensure best practices in OT.
 Rebecca has a passion for providing evidenced-based, whole-body focused interventions to kids in order to support development over the life span.
-She specializes in working with complex trauma, feeding disorders, social skills, and Autism Spectrum Disorders.
-She is a trained TBRI Practitioner and is also an SOS-trained Feeding Therapist .
+She specializes in working with complex trauma, feeding disorders, and social skills.
+She is a trained TBRI Practitioner and is also an SOS-trained Feeding Therapist, as well as additional training in infant development.
 Further, she has merged her training as an OT with her passion for wellness programs, being certified in Infant Massage, Kids Yoga, and is also a Level I CrossFit Trainer and CrossFit Kids Trainer.
-In her free time, Rebecca loves to be outdoors, stay active with yoga and CrossFit, travel, or simply relax with her husband Luis and two pets (and soon to be first child due in May 2019!)
+Rebecca leads our Play & Grow, Infant Massage, Adaptive Fitness, and Social Skills Groups.
+In her free time, Rebecca loves to be outdoors, stay active with yoga and CrossFit, travel, or simply relax with her husband Luis and her young son.
 She is a huge foodie and loves finding delicious vegan foods at local restaurants!

 Liz graduated from Western Michigan University in 2011 with a Master’s Degree in Speech Language Pathology.
 She is Certified Clinically Competent (CCC) and licensed by the state of Michigan.
 Her experience began with 12 years of preschool teaching and administration, followed by graduate school in Speech, four years with Kalamazoo Public Schools and two with Rehabilitation Works, an outpatient rehabilitation clinic, serving primarily pediatric clients.
 Liz believes that the best results in therapy come from a partnership with caregivers/family and other service providers.
 Not only do families aid in setting goals, they are involved in the therapeutic process as much as is appropriate for the child.
 Therapy is individualized, focusing on a child’s immediate communication needs in all environments.
 Functional and academic communication, increasing literacy skills, and overall social language ability are at the heart of her practice.
 Liz has experience in treating stuttering, speech sound/articulation disorders, language disorders, apraxia of speech, autism spectrum disorders, and voice and resonance disorders.
 She has lived in Kalamazoo for ten years, and in her free time she loves to spend time with her husband, teenage daughters and dog, Cooper, outdoors when possible.
 She is passionate about the idea “let food be they medicine, and medicine be thy food” (Hippocrates) and loves making delicious things grown by friendly farmers at the Bank Street Farmer’s Market.